 (Tā shēn zhuó yì tiáo piào liàng de qún zi.)

 She is wearing a beautiful dress.

 (Shū tā yì zhāo.)

 Lose a move to him.

 This is one of the first verbs that any student of Chinese will learn.
-Most of the time it is pronounced as the third tone, “kàn”, and it means “look” or “read”, as in看电视(watch TV) or看书 (read book).
+Most of the time it is pronounced as the fourth tone, “kàn”, and it means “look” or “read”, as in看电视(watch TV) or看书 (read book).
 However, in a handful of words and expressions it is pronounced as the first tone “kān” and it means look after, as in看孩子(look after children).

 (Kān zhù tā , bié ràng tā pǎo le !.）